1. Several WOFE categories according to their main activity

 9. Recommendations before setting up a WOFE subsidiary in China

-The right preparation and optimization of your China set-up project is one of our core business.
-Upon request, we keep at your disposal numerous examples of registration & licensing deliverable for B2B or B2C service sectors, import export trading, wholesale & retail sales, online sales (e-commerce) and assembly and industrial production.
+The proper preparation and optimization of your China set-up project is one of our core business.
+Upon request, we keep at your disposal many examples of registration & licensing deliverable for our customer.
+They include references in B2B or B2C service activities, import-export trading, wholesale and retail distribution, online sales (e-Commerce) and assembly + industrial production.